kinnallan/PDF-Privacy-Protector/README.md

-Usage
+5. Usage

-1. Admin Interface
+a)  Admin Interface

 Run the admin interface: streamlit run upload.py

-Through the admin interface, you can:

-Upload PDF documents
+Through the admin interface, you can: Upload PDF documents

 Set user passwords (for restricted access)